Follow them or perish

 You have to stay focused.

 Meaningful progress only happens when you can zone in on one area at a time and keep pushing forward.
-These are the principles I teach in the training alongside my focus planners.

-No headline, no success
+8. No headline, no success

 You have to nail the title.
 No matter where you write.

-On Twitter or LInked in the headline is the opening sentence.
+On Twitter or Linkedin, the headline is the opening sentence.
 For blogs, the headline is the title.
 And if you don’t learn how to master it, you won’t get attention.

-White space matters
+7. White space matters

 This can make formatting tricky.
 What looks nice to you might look like dog doo-doo to the reader who’s reading on a phone.